The Walls of Bologna

 Bologna became a major centre of manufacture and trade driving continued growth and a temporary wall of wood had to be constructed in 1226 to protect new parts of the city.
 This was a period of ongoing conflict between Italian city states, associated with the struggle for power between the Emperors and Popes.
 Bologna was involved in various wars.

-There is a theory that each of the 12 gates represent one of the 12 signs of the Zodiac, supported perhaps by the fact that the University at that time included Astrology in the curriculum of the medical school.
+There is a theory that each of the 12 gates represented one of the 12 signs of the Zodiac, supported perhaps by the fact that the University at that time included Astrology in the curriculum of the medical school.
 This was the genesis of astronomical studies.
 Copernicus may have studied astrology during his time at the University.
 He later wrote a book proposing that the planets rotate around the sun.
 For a further astronomical link to the city, see another post in this blog, The Meridian Line of San Petronio.

-Early in the 20th century it was decided to completely demolish this third set of walls as part of a modernisation program, similarly to what had been done in Paris by Baron Hausmann.
+Early in the 20th century it was decided to completely demolish the third set of walls as part of a modernisation program, similarly to what had been done in Paris by Baron Hausmann.
 Also there was considerable unemployment at the time and the demolition was seen as a job creation scheme.

 Bologna's walls demolished Giuseppe cavazza